History of Android

 • Java Development Kit (JDK): Android apps are primarily developed using the Java programming language.
 Therefore, developers need to install JDK on their development machines.

-• Android SDK: Android Software Development Kit (SDK) is essential for app development.
+• Android SDK: The Android Software Development Kit (SDK) is essential for app development.
 It contains tools, libraries, and platform-specific components needed to build, test, and debug Android applications.

 • Android Virtual Device (AVD): This tool is used to test applications during development, developers can use AVDs, which are virtual Android devices running on the developer’s computer to display the output.